Hey, I’m Jake.

 I’ve always had an addictive personality.

 For most of my life, my addiction was basketball.
-My parents were highly competitive people.
-And that spirit was instilled in me at a young age.
-For as long as I can remember, I lived to compete on the court.
+My parents were competitive people, and that spirit was instilled in me at a young age.
+For as long as I can remember, I lived to play basketball.

 I was the kid who went to the gym on a Saturday night and spent the whole time trying to crossover a trashcan.
 The epitome of cool.
 Still, all the shaking and baking worked.
 Even though I couldn’t touch the rim the day I graduated high school – I got a college basketball scholarship.